Network Priority Order

 Verify Connection

-The device begins transmitting air quality data through the cellular network.
+The device begins transmitting air quality data through the 4G/LTE network.

 Important: After adding or changing the SIM card, the device must be restarted for the changes to take effect and establish cellular network connection.